carpentries-lab/python-aos-lesson/_episodes/01-conda.md

 > Go ahead and create your own `pyaos-lesson` environment to use in this workshop:
 > ~~~
 > $ conda config --add channels conda-forge
-> $ conda create -n pyaos-lesson jupyter iris cmocean gitpython
+> $ conda create -n pyaos-lesson jupyter iris cmocean cmdline-provenance nco cdo
 > $ source activate pyaos-lesson
 > ~~~
 > {: .language-bash}
+> (Note that CDO is not available on Windows.)
+>
 {: .challenge}

-If we list all the libraries in this new environment, we can see that jupyter, iris, cmocean, gitpython and all their required dependencies have been installed:
+If we list all the libraries in this new environment, we can see that jupyter, iris, cmocean, cmdline-provenance, nco and cdo and all their required dependencies have been installed:

 ~~~